 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On Monday of this week we remember the Holy Prophet Elijah.
-He appears, with no introduction, at the beginning of the seventeenth chapter of First Kings (3 Kingdoms in the Orthodox Study Bible.)
+The Holy Prophet Elijah appears, with no introduction, at the beginning of the seventeenth chapter of First Kings (III Kingdoms in the Orthodox Study Bible.)
 We see that Elijah certainly is a prophet by the way he speaks God's word, but we also see that he is both the beneficiary and the performer of miracles.

 The miracle from which Elijah benefits saves his life.
 It's a time of famine, and God tells him to go to the brook Cherith that flows into the Jordan, and drink water from the brook.
 God says, "I shall command the ravens to feed you there."